omerxx/ecscale/README.md

 Once the draining process is complete, the instance will be terminated.

-### Getting started:
+### Usage:
-1. Add `ecscale.py` to AWS Lambda providing relevant role to handle ECS and EC2
+1. Throw `ecscale.py` code to AWS Lambda providing relevant role to handle ECS and autoscaling (Instrcutions ahead)
-2. Set repeated run (recommended every 60 minutes as ec2 instances are paid hourly as it it)
+2. Set repeated run (recommended every 60 minutes using a cloudwatch events trigger for Lambda)
+3. That's it...
+Your ECS hosts are being gracefully removed if needed.
+No metrics/alarms needed

+#### How to create a role to run ecscale:
+1. When creating the Lambda function, you'll be asked to select a role or create a new one, choose a new role
+2. Provide the json from `policy.json` to the role policy
+3. All set to allow ecscale to do its work

+#### Creating a Lambda function step by step:

 ### Flow logic
 * Iterate over existing ECS cluster using AWS keys